Beenetic-Studios/BeeneticToolkit/Documentation/Random/IRandomNumberGenerator.NextNormal().md

 ## IRandomNumberGenerator.NextNormal() Method

-Returns a random double that follows a Normal (normal) distribution with mean 0 and standard deviation 1.
+Returns a random double that follows a normal distribution with mean 0 and standard deviation 1.

 ```csharp
 double NextNormal();